 We do not have minimum scores for the tests as scores are evaluated within an applicant’s context.
 To view test score statistics from the most recent admissions year, visit our Admissions statistics page.

 MIT uses superscoring.
-If you take the same test SAT, ACT, or SAT Subject Test multiple times, we will consider the highest score achieved in each section.
+If you take the same standardized test multiple times, we will consider the highest score achieved in each section.
 We do this in order to consider all applicants in their best light.

 Beginning in August 2019, TOEFL is making a change to include superscores or “MyBest Scores” on all score reports.
 We will accept and evaluate these scores the same way we consider superscores for all other tests.